MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/content-filter.md

 <sup>1</sup> For Azure OpenAI models, only customers who have been approved for modified content filtering have full content filtering control and can turn off content filters.
 Apply for modified content filters via this form: [Azure OpenAI Limited Access Review: Modified Content Filters](https://ncv.microsoft.com/uEfCgnITdR) For Azure Government customers, please apply for modified content filters via this form: [Azure Government - Request Modified Content Filtering for Azure OpenAI Service](https://aka.ms/AOAIGovModifyContentFilter).

 Configurable content filters for inputs (prompts) and outputs (completions) are available for the following Azure OpenAI models:
 * GPT model series
 * GPT-4 Turbo Vision GA<sup>*</sup> (turbo-2024-04-09)
 * GPT-4o
 * GPT-4o mini
 * DALL-E 2 and 3

+Configurable content filters are not available for
+- o1-preview
+- o1-mini

 <sup>*</sup>Only available for GPT-4 Turbo Vision GA, does not apply to GPT-4 Turbo Vision preview